Derry Senior Hurling Championship

 The Derry Senior Hurling Championship is an annual hurling competition contested by top-tier Derry GAA clubs.
 The Derry County Board of the Gaelic Athletic Association has organised it since 1887.

-Slaughtneil are the title holders, defeating Kevin Lynch's in the Final in October 2025 to win their thirteenth title in a row.
+Slaughtneil are the title holders, defeating Kevin Lynch's in the Final in September 2026 to win their fourteenth title in a row.

 Honours

 The trophy presented to the winners is the Fr Collins Cup.

 The winners qualify to represent their county in the Ulster Senior Club Hurling Championship.
 The winners can, in turn, go on to play in the All-Ireland Senior Club Hurling Championship.